xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/block-column.md

     1. 188 tries per chunk.
     2. Spread the locations in a square.
     3. Only place the vines in the y-range of bottom to 256.
-    4. Search for the first block that has a solid face downwards.
+    4. Search for the first block that has a solid face downwards (max 12 blocks away).
     5. Offset the location by $(0,-1,0)$.
     6. Only place the vines if the current biome has cave vines.